alpenlabs/ssz-gen/crates/ssz_codegen/README.md

     - Make sure `ssz_types` is included in the `crates` argument of `build_ssz_files`.
     - On top of your SSZ schema file add `import ssz_types.containers as external_containers`
     - Now you can use `ContainerA` the following way: `ImportedContainer = external_containers.ContainerA`

+- In case of importing from existing Rust modules (without `.ssz` files):
+    - Works similarly to external crate imports but for modules within your workspace or dependencies that don't use `ssz-gen`.
+    - The import path is treated as a Rust module path.
+    - Example: `import my_crate.existing_module as existing` allows using `existing.MyType` which resolves to `my_crate::existing_module::MyType`.

 `common.ssz`:
 ```python